-DUSINESS Transactions processed by Network Operators (2)
+M-Payment Infrastructures Transactions processed by Network Operators

-- 1 Customer requests a transaction by calling a productspecific number, displayed on the vending machine. - 2 Network-operator responds with transaction-details (product information, costs) and asks for PIN. - 3 Customer enters PIN and confirms transaction. - 4 Network-operator verifies PIN, checks details of the customer-account and orders the vending machine to hand out the product. - 5 Network operator informs the merchant (in this case the owner of the vending machine) about the transaction. - 6 Merchant receives stock-level information from the vending machine.
+- 1. Customer requests a transaction by calling a product-specific number, displayed on the vending machine. - 2.
+Network-operator responds with transaction-details (product information, costs) and asks for PIN. - Customer enters PIN and confirms transaction. - 4.
+Network-operator verifies PIN, checks details of the customer-account and orders the vending machine to hand out the product. - 5.
+Network operator informs the merchant (in this case the owner of the vending machine) about the transaction. - 6.
+Merchant receives stock-level information from the vending machine.

-M-Payment Infrastructures business Transactions processed by a Payment Provider (1)
+M-Payment Infrastructures Transactions processed by Payment Providers

-M-Payment Infrastructures business Transactions processed by a Payment Provider (2)
+M-Payment Infrastructures Transactions processed by Payment Providers

-- 1 Customer requests a transaction on the merchant's website by entering an identification-code (for example his mobile phone number (MSISDN)). - 2 Merchant contacts the payment provider and passes details about the transaction (product information, price). - 3 Payment provider contacts the customer and asks for PIN and confirmation. - 4 Customer confirms the transaction and enters the PIN. - 5 Payment provider verifies PIN and instructs the bank or credit institute to transfer the money to the merchant. - 6 Bank or credit institute transfers the money to the merchant. - 7 Payment provider sends transaction confirmation to customer and merchant. - 8 Merchant executes transaction and sends a receipt to the customer.
+- 1. Customer requests a transaction on the merchant's website by entering an identification-code (for example his mobile phone number MSISDN). - 2.
+Merchant contacts the payment provider and passes details about the transaction (product information, price). - 3.
+Payment provider contacts the customer and asks for PIN and confirmation. - Customer confirms the transaction and enters the PIN. - 5.
+Payment provider verifies PIN and instructs the bank or credit institute to transfer the money to the merchant. - 6.
+Bank or credit institute transfers the money to the merchant. - 7.
+Payment provider sends transaction confirmation to customer and merchant. - 8.
+Merchant executes transaction and sends a receipt to the customer.